Graviton-Code-Editor/website/docs/dev/sdk/about.md

 #### CLI

 Arguments:
-* --entry: indicates where the package.json of the plugin is stored
+* --project: indicates where the plugin ins stored (generally in the same directory, `./`)
 * --target: indicates what type of plugin you want to build
    - plugin: JavaScript (aka dynamic) plugin
    - iconpack